kemaldemirgil/myportfolio/README.md

 ### 🌐 [Deployed Link](https://kemaldemirgil.github.io/myportfolio/)
 ## ![](/src/assets/favicon-16x16.png) About:
 This portfolio is my first application using `ReactJS`.
-I've added some additional features and content compared with my first portfolio which was made with only `HTML` and `CSS`.
+I've added some additional features and content compared with my first portfolio, which was made with only `HTML` and `CSS`.
 I am looking forward to practice `Three.js` and eventually create another one of these using it.

 ## 🧰 Dependencies: